 Tools such as Big Data Fabrics come to mind where all of the above are delivered with additional benefits such as achieving reduced fixed IT costs, improving operating efficiencies / collaboration across the enterprise, and accelerating speed-to-insight for business and clinical decisions.
 The new wave of integration and data interoperability platforms and tools is here today.
 Do not wait for industry standards to evolve – we will all be too old to enjoy the outcomes of such.
 Let’s use modern technology at the enterprise level to transcend data-language challenges and get on with the advancements in healthcare that we’ve been expecting for years.

-To learn more about Big Data Fabrics, download the Forrester Wave™: Big Data Fabric, Q2 2018 report.
+To learn more about Big Data Fabrics, download the whitepaper "Robust, Agile, and Comprehensive: the Story of the Data Fabric".